Self-talk is the way we make sense of the world. An old journal from 1987 has an interesting entry about my own self-talk.

 Please God, help me not to feel it is so important to be successful and a leader.
 Somehow I must change my view of myself and lower my sights and get my own worth in perspective.
 How will I behave now that I have had this vision of my true self?
 Somewhere between saint and sinner there has to be a happy meeting ground!

-We talk ourselves into the behaviors we exhibit.
+We talk ourselves into the behaviours we exhibit.
 It is important to understand how critical the way we talk to ourselves is to our well-being.
 Children talk to themselves based on what we say to them and how they are treated.
 If we are conscious of this, we will be more careful about the thoughts we put into their minds.

 The goal of my work is HAPPINESS.
 Happy children talk to themselves in constructive ways.
 You can read more about children and self-talk in my article in Medium.